Open-Transactions/protocol-docs/spec/NotaryMessages.md

 * The old protocol had the attribute `serverID` instead of `notaryID`.
 * The old protocol version has an `@` prefix for Notary responses instead of a `Reply` suffix.
-* A few User Commands do not inherit all of the attributes.
+* A few requests do not inherit all of the attributes.
 These exceptions are documented for the inheriting document type.

 ----